Skip to main content

 “Are things ‘bad enough’ that the student needs Oxbow Academy?”

-“What is the most clinically sophisticated way to assist the teen in disclosing information, identifying the clinical relevance, and creating a treatment plan based on fact and not suspicion?”
+“What is the most clinically sophisticated way to assist the teen in disclosing information, identifying its clinical relevance, and creating a treatment plan based on facts rather than suspicion?”

-If you have a client where you suspect there may be “more to the story,” here are a few questions you can share with the parents when considering further evaluation from Oxbow Academy:
+If you suspect there may be “more to the story” with a client, here are a few questions to share with the parents when considering further evaluation at Oxbow Academy:

 • How clinically important is it for this information to be disclosed?

-• How does this information affect his short-term and long-term treatment plan?
+• How does this information impact his short-term and long-term treatment plan?

-• What impact has keeping these secrets had on his progress in other treatment settings?
+• What effect has keeping these secrets had on his progress in other treatment settings?

 • Is there an economic benefit to uncovering this information early in the treatment process?